-Finally, resize the rectangles so they fill the screen of the device:
+Next resize the rectangles so they fill the screen of the device:

-Now create the texture you'll use to add segmentation - the segmentation mask texture:
+Now create the segmentation mask texture:

-You'll see the texture in the Assets Panel, listed as segmentationMaskTexture0.
+You'll see the texture in the Assets panel, listed as segmentationMaskTexture0.

-To render segmentation in the scene, apply this texture to both the materials you've created:
+Apply this texture to both the materials you've created:

 Your project should look like this: